mahesh147/DRSS/README.md

 # Introduction

-Disaster Relief and Support System is a fully fledged online support system designed to help local relief centre establish a proper streamlined communication channel.
-This system allows for administrators to setup relief centre database that they can manage.
-The system help admins post wanted materials that is required by their relief centre.
-The system fully supports CRUD (Create, Read, Update, Delete) operations on both the Relief Centre information as well as Wanted Item list..
+Disaster Relief and Support System is a fully fledged online support system designed to help local relief center establish a proper streamlined communication channel.
+This system allows for administrators to setup relief center database that they can manage.
+The system help admins post wanted materials that is required by their relief center.
+The system fully supports CRUD (Create, Read, Update, Delete) operations on both the Relief Center information as well as Wanted Item list..

 # Techstack